ayk0wsk11/spaeti-finder-frontend/README.md

 ## Backlog Functionalities

-- **Rating-filter** - currently we filter for our "Sterni-Index", if a Späti has seats and if is has a toilet.
-For the future we wan't to implement the filter for the average rating
 - **XP and Batch system** - we already have a system in mind.
 Adding Spätis, leaving ratings will earn you xp-points.
 Depending on your xp, you will gain a batch
 - **Pictures for Spätis** - for now we decided against, since we only using the free version of cloudinary and rather have a profile picture for the user.
 In the future we wan't to add the possibility to add pictures to your ratings